marcsolanadal/rp2040-freertos-template/README.md

 # RP2040 template using freeRTOS

-I've added the submodules of the hardare and sensors I will likely use in the future:
+I've added the submodules of the hardware and sensors I will likely use in the future:
 - rp2040 sdk
 - freeRTOS